pksvision/Deep-WaveNet-Underwater-Image-Restoration/README.md

 ## Deep WaveNet
 #### **Wavelength-based Attributed Deep Neural Network for Underwater Image Restoration**
+##### accepted in ACM Transactions on Multimedia Computing, Communications, and Applications
 ###### [**Prasen Kumar Sharma**](https://www.iitg.ac.in/stud/kumar176101005/), [**Ira Bisht**](), and [**Arijit Sur**](https://www.iitg.ac.in/arijit/).

 ###### [**Web-app**](https://deep-wavenet.herokuapp.com/) has been released (basic version).
 Best viewed in Firefox latest version.
 Note that [Heroku](https://www.heroku.com/) allows CPU-based computations only with limited memory.
 Hence, the app processes input image with a lower-resolution of 256x256.
 Use the above codes only to reproduce the original results.